 Unsupported mental health problems amongst employees can lead to a number of business costs, such as:

-If you begin the mental health conversation in the workplace and take action to support employees with mental health issues, you could help to reduce these costs.
+If you begin the mental health conversation in the workplace and support employees with mental health issues, you could help to reduce these costs.
 This can benefit your organisation as a whole, as well as the individual employees.

 Additionally, employees who feel like their mental health is being supported are less likely to take time off work due to mental health-related absences.
 This can help to improve employee productivity and decrease absenteeism rates.